The Claims Period for the $625 Million Settlement in the Flint Water Crisis cases began on January 12, 2022 and will run

 IMPORTANT: Former President Obama Declares State of Emergency in Flint, Michigan Over Water Crisis Residents may be entitled to compensation for exposure to contaminated drinking water.

-Nearly four years ago, the city of Flint, Michigan joined the Karegnodi Water Authority (KWA), a new pipeline project that would deliver water from Lake Huron when completed.
+Nearly six years ago, the city of Flint, Michigan joined the Karegnodi Water Authority (KWA), a new pipeline project that would deliver water from Lake Huron when completed.
 In the meantime, the city of Flint would be receiving drinking water from the Flint River.

 In the weeks following this switch to the Flint River as the potable water source, some residents began buying bottled water as they complained of poor tasting and smelling city water.
 Despite efforts to correct the issue, the city issued a boil-water advisory after testing revealed bacteria in the water system.